JohannesMisch/uebung-branch/commands-uebung.md

 Review the pull request, implement changes if needed, push again to update the pull request until it gets approved Merge the pull request into main
-Don't forget to git pull inside the main branch on your local machine Delete the new branch on GitHub and locally
+Don't forget to git pull inside the main branch on your local machine Delete the new branch on